BraydenNeale/Tutoreall/README.md

 ### Database
 ##### PGSQL
-* `docker-compose run -rm app rake db:create db:migrate`
+* `docker-compose run --rm app rake db:create db:migrate`
-* `docker-compose run -rm app rake db:seed` - for test data
+* `docker-compose run --rm app rake db:seed` - for test data

+### Env variables
+Refer to *./config/app_example.yml* for an overview of the environment variables used in this project

 ## Known issues
 * Logins have been disabled for the hosted site.
 * Many basic styling issues